-A fresh, uncentrifuged urine sample is required in a plain container.
+A fresh un-centrifuged urine sample is required.
+This should be collected into a plain container, with no additives.
 Mix the sample well before use.
-Sample should be analysed within 4 hours.
-If the sample is to be retained for further analysis it must be labelled with the patient's full name and DOB and transported to the laboratory as soon as possible.
+If the sample is to be retained for further analysis it must be labeled with the patient's full name and DOB and transported to the laboratory in the appropriate container as soon as possible.